RobiTheGit/PyOs_3.0/README.md

 # PyOs_3.0
 after setup is ran, extract basicapps into anywhere in the directory or any subdirectories of user/

-works on linux and maybe sometimes windows or mac
+works on linux and won't on windows without rewrting everything

 Can run: